tleguern/lgpng/README.md

 Unknown chunks can still be listed and queried but only very basic informations will be displayed.

-The `-s` option can be handy if garbage is placed at the begining of a file. `pnginfo -s` will try to skip said garbage until it finds an acceptable PNG signature.
+The `-s` option can be handy if garbage is placed at the beginning of a file. `pnginfo -s` will try to skip said garbage until it finds an acceptable PNG signature.

 ## License